SAP-samples/btp-msteams-extend-workflow/tutorial/Step4-Configure-Cloud-Connector/README.md

 **Initial Configuration**

-To configure the SCC, enter https://<hostname>:<port> in a browser, where the <hostname> is the hostname of the machine on which the connector is installed, and the <port> number is the one configured during installation.
+To configure the SCC, enter https://hostname:port in a browser, where "hostname" is the hostname of the machine on which the connector is installed, and the "port" is the port number configured during installation.
 The default port number is 8443.

 ![plot](./images/scc_logon.png)